Singapore Employer of Record

 As you look to hire employees in Singapore, here are some common regulations you’ll need to know to create a compliant contract, as well as how an employer of record and PEO can provide support for your unique HR needs.

 The standard workweek in Singapore is 44 hours, and employees are entitled to one rest day per week without pay—either Sunday or another day determined by the employer.
 In general, employees in Singapore must receive a rest break after six hours of continuous work; however, if work is required for up to eight continuous hours, meal breaks of at least 45 minutes must be provided.
+In regards to shift work, employers may designate any continuous period of 30 hours as the day of rest.

 As you consider the appropriate salary to offer employees in Singapore, keep in mind: